buntagonalprism/quickshop_3_firebase/README.md

 2. From `quickshop-utility-app` folder run `npm run build`.
 This will build a static web app version of the NextJS app, outputting to `quickshop-utility-app\out`
 3. From root folder run `firebase deploy --project quickshop-prod --only hosting`.
 This will deploy the built assets to the `quickshop-prod` Firebase project,

+### App Links Configuration - Android
+Android apps can be configured to automatically handle `https` URLs instead of the link being opened in a browser.
+The complete steps required to enable this behaviour for a flutter app are described here: https://docs.flutter.dev/cookbook/navigation/set-up-app-links

+In this repository, the `/app-links` folder contains verions of the `assetslinks.json` file for each deployment environment.
+In the CI deployment pipelines, the corresponding file for the environment is copied into the built output folder at `/quickshop-utility-app/out/.well-known/assetlinks.json`.
+This file is deployed to firebase hosting along with the utility app.
+For example, in prod, this file is publically available at `https://quickshop.buntagon.com/.well-known/assetlinks.json`

+When a link to the Quickshop domain name is opened on a user's device, and the Quickshop app is already installed with its manifest entry declaring thatit can handle the link, then the Android OS automatically loads this `assetlinks.json` file to verify if the app should be allowed to automatically handle the link instead of opening it in the browser.
+I

 ## Firestore Configuration
 Configuration for the Firestore NoSQL databases used by Quickshop are stored in the following files:
 1. `firestore.rules` Declares security rules which control user access to firestore documents.
 [Firestore security rules documentation](https://firebase.google.com/docs/firestore/security/get-started)